-The HIPAA Privacy Rules consist of a series of standards relating to how individually identifiable health information is used and disclosed.
-There are eighteen “identifiers” which individually or together could reveal information about a patient´s healthcare or payment history.
+The HIPAA Privacy Rule consists of a series of standards relating to how individually identifiable health information can be used and disclosed.
+There are eighteen “identifiers” which individually or together could reveal information about a patient’s healthcare or payment history.
 When these are combined with health information data is classified as “Protected Health Information” or “PHI”.

-The Rules apply to all PHI, whether it is maintained in electronic or paper format, and when it is disclosed orally.
-They stipulate who can have access to PHI, the circumstances in which it can be used and who it can be disclosed to.
-Entities in possession of PHI have to comply with the Rules or face enforcement action by the Department of Health & Human Services´ Office for Civil Rights.
+The Privacy Rule applies to all PHI, whether it is maintained in electronic or paper format, as well as when it is disclosed orally.
+They stipulate who can have access to PHI, the circumstances in which PHI can be used, and whom it can be disclosed.
+Entities that create, maintain, receive, store or transmit PHI electronically have to comply with the Privacy Rule or face enforcement actions by the Department of Health & Human Services´ Office for Civil Rights and state attorneys general.

-The Rules stipulate that PHI in the possession of a Covered Entity cannot be disclosed to a third party without the authorization of the patient(s) to whom the PHI relates to.
-The exception is when the PHI is required for the provision of treatment or for the payment for healthcare or healthcare-related events.
-When permitted, the disclosure of PHI must be kept to the minimum necessary to accomplish the intended purpose.
+The Privacy Rule stipulates that PHI in the possession of a Covered Entity cannot be disclosed to a third party without the authorization of the patient(s) to whom the PHI relates to.
+The exception is when the PHI is required for the provision of treatment or for the payment for healthcare or healthcare operations (Commonly referred to as TPO).
+When permitted, the disclosure of PHI must be kept to the minimum necessary amount to accomplish the intended purpose.
 For uses other than TPO, without individual authorizations from patients, uses and disclosure – with some very limited exceptions – are prohibited.

-With healthcare data fetching up to $1,200 for a complete set on the black market, PHI has become a highly-sought after target for cybercriminals.
-Hackers use many different methods to infiltrate healthcare networks, and Covered Entities have to be prepared to defend against malware, ransomware and phishing attacks to ensure PHI is not disclosed without authorization.
-Cyberattacks are responsible for more than half of the PHI breaches reported to the HHS´ Office for Civil Rights.
-So phishing training and cybersecurity training is essential for all staff.
+With healthcare data fetching hundreds of dollars for a complete set of health records on the black market, PHI has become a highly-sought after target for cybercriminals.
+Hackers use many different methods to infiltrate healthcare networks, and Covered Entities have to be prepared to defend against intrusions, malware, ransomware, and phishing attacks to ensure PHI is not obtained by unauthorized individuals.
+Cyberattacks are behind more than half of the PHI breaches reported to the HHS´ Office for Civil Rights each year.
+So security awareness and cybersecurity training is essential for all employees.